Thursday, November 30, 2006

 I am pleased to sell this Thorens turntable and its components to a regular customer who enjoys spinning his vinyl records on this old but reliable turntable that I'd bought in the late 1970s.

-Souvenirs from those 78rpm Record-Spinning Days
+Souvenirs from Those 78rpm Record-Spinning Days

 Three nice items left behind from the good old days of spinning those breakable shellac 78rpm records in the late 1950s and early 1960s.